Nanhu-AI-Lab/MSViT/README.md

 MSVIT has achieved 85.06% top-1 accuracy on ImageNet-1K with 224×224 input size and 4-time steps using direct training from scratch.

 ## Note:
-Partial code release is still under review to follow the policy of  China Nanhu Academy of Electronics and Information Technology.
+The partial code release is still under review to comply with the policy of the  China Nanhu Academy of Electronics and Information Technology.
 ## News

 [2025.4.29] Accepted by IJCAI 2025.